- L -

 times

-is used as the company's logo, a seaman looking through a
+as the company's logo, a seaman sighting ('shooting') a star

-Picture at left: Example of a 1887 patent for a light-weight paper
+Picture at left: Example of a patent filed in 1887 for a

 compass rose with springs to compensate variations due to dampness